This article was originally published in 2016, after Hurricane Matthew.

 We wore our Buffs©, but the sand was stacking up in our hair and ears anyway.
 One down, 80-something to go.
 Even the eternal optimist was a bit overwhelmed after the third hour.
 Our progress was inadequate.
 We just couldn’t move fast enough, so I decided to text an APB to my staff: “Storm coming.
 Need assistance on the beach.
 Call if you can help.”

 Four texts came in immediately and their assignments were given.
-A sense of pride soothed my angst and hope was renewed.
+A sense of pride soothed my angst.
 However, nests had to be prioritized.
 Even with five people on the beach, we would not get to all of them.
 All nests that had shown some sign of emergence were dug up and inventoried and any hatchings alive in the nest were released at the water’s edge.

 Nests that had passed 70 days of incubation (overdue, 60-day incubation is average) were also inventoried so that we could collect the data that we needed.